-Last updated on October 27, 2020 by Wandering our World
+Last updated on April 3, 2023 by Wandering our World

 Below we outline tips for taking the train between Sarajevo and Mostar, as well as Mostar to Sarajevo.
 Including price, where to sit to see the best scenery, and more!

 A good example of this is Mostar, a beautiful historic town surrounded by mountains where you can cross the river into a completely different world.

 The train journey to Mostar from Sarajevo is only 80 or so miles on the train, but it takes you through some of Bosnia’s best landscapes.

 It is probably the cheapest way to see some of Bosnia’s stunning scenery, whilst on your way to the country’s most iconic cities.